 Investment demand for Gold Eagles surged during the last day in November pushing sales to a new monthly record.
-Not only did Gold Eagle sales for November reach a new record high for the year, it surpassed sales during the same month last year by 52%.
+Not only did Gold Eagle sales for November reach a new record high for the year, but it also surpassed sales during the same month last year by 52%.

 It seems as if investors are once again taking advantage of lower gold prices.
-I had planned to publish the article on Wednesday (last day of the month) showing that November sales hit a new record high, but the U.S. Mint updated their figures yesterday reporting another 20,000 Gold Eagles oz were sold on the 30th.
+I had planned to publish the article on Wednesday (the last day of the month) showing that November sales hit a new record high, but the U.S. Mint updated their figures yesterday reporting another 20,000 Gold Eagles oz were sold on the 30th.

 So, as of Nov 29th, the U.S. Mint Gold Eagle sales reached a new high for the year of 127,500 oz.
 Then they sold another stunning 20,000 oz in one day for a total of 147,500 Gold Eagle oz for November:

 Even though the price of gold has sold off, some investors take this as an excellent buying opportunity.
 Again, to see 20,000 oz of Gold Eagles sold in one day suggests that some investors aren’t following the negative sentiment that the “Gold trade is over.”

 Some Precious Metals Investors Are Throwing In The Towel Due To Narrow-Minded Thinking

 One of the benefits of running one’s website is the ability to say or write whatever comes to mind.
 I have no producer or owner over my back censoring what I write or say to keep either advertisers or investors happy.
 This is by far one of the most gratifying aspects of writing articles for the SRSrocco Report site.